yiqiaomao/yqmao.github.io/_pages/Homepage.md

 About
 ---

-I am a PhD candidate supervised by [Prof. Yangdong Ye]( http://www5.zzu.edu.cn/mlis/) at the School of Computer and Artificial Intelligence of Zhengzhou University, China.
+I am currently an associate professor in the School of Computer Science and Technology, Zhengzhou University of Light Industry.
+I received the Ph.D. degree advised by [Prof. Yangdong Ye](http://www5.zzu.edu.cn/mlis/) from Zhengzhou University in 2023.
 My research focuses on developing novel machine learning and deep learning methods for recommender systems, which aim to provide personalized and intelligent services for users based on their preferences and behaviors.
 I have published several papers in top journals including IEEE Transactions on Cybernetics, IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transaction on Industrial Informatics, Information Sciences, and SCIENTIA SINICA Informationis (in Chinese).